cloudlayerio/cloudlayerio-php/README.md

+## Status: Pending

 # cloudlayerio-php
-cloudlayerio (https://cloudlayer.io) - API Library for easy access to our REST based API services using PHP
+cloudlayerio API Library for easy access to our REST based API services using PHP.